US Open: Djokovic storms into Round 4; Murray streched again

-Top seed Novak Djokovic is happy with his form after beating Sam Querry of USA in the third round; Murray stretched again
+World No 1 Novak Djokovic is happy with his form after his straight sets win over Sam Querry of USA in the third round of the US Open

 New York: Novak Djokovic continued to look the man to beat at the US Open as he cruised into the fourth round.